How to build your own ASP-based system?!: Discussion

 To this end, we describe several essential techniques for extending the ASP system \clingo\ or implementing customized special-purpose systems.
-Although we start with the lighter approach of meta programming, the greater part deals with application interface programming in \python\ (although several alternatives are available).
+We have started with the lighter approach of meta programming in ASP and continued with application interface programming in \python\ (although several alternatives are available).
 Central to this is the new \lstinline{Application} class of \clingo\ that permits to draw on \clingo's infrastructure by starting processes similar to the one in \clingo.
-This allows us to tie things together by overriding \clingo's \lstinline{main} function, as illustrated by various examples throughout the tutorial.
+This allows us to build customized ASP-based systems by overriding \clingo's \lstinline{main} function, as illustrated by various examples throughout the tutorial.
 In particular, we have seen how derivatives of the \lstinline{Application} class can be used to engage manipulations to programs' abstract syntax trees, control various forms of multi-shot solving, and set up theory propagators for foreign inferences.
 Multi-shot solving provides us with fine-grained control of ASP reasoning processes, while theory solving allows us to refine basic ASP solving by incorporating foreign types of constraints.
 Because of ASP's model-ground-solve methodology both techniques pervade its whole workflow, starting with extensions to the input language, over means for incremental and theory-enhanced grounding, to stateful and theory-enhanced solving.
 Multi-shot solving even adds a fourth dimension to \emph{control} ASP reasoning processes.